 Getting Your Loved One the Help to Heal

 If your loved one is struggling with marijuana use and abuse, your family is not alone.
 According to the 2010 National Survey on Drug Use and Health, marijuana was determined to be the most commonly abused illicit substance in the country, with as many as 17.4 million Americans reporting use of the drug in the past month.
 The survey also found that marijuana was used by more than 76 percent of current drug users and the only drug of abuse for 60 percent of them.

 Though the problem may seem overwhelming, especially when so many people are living with it, the fact is that effective treatment can give patients the tools to recover.
 Here at Black Bear Lodge, we offer an intensive, evidence-based treatment program that can help your loved one heal.
 Through the use of a personalized treatment plan that highlights therapeutic interventions chosen based on their ability to help your addicted family member heal, your loved one can not only put drug use of all kinds in the past but begin working toward a more balanced future.

 You can help them on the road to recovery when you pick up the phone today.
-Call us now and learn more about our program and determine what will work best for your loved one.
-Call today.
+Call us at 706-914-2327 now and learn more about our program and determine what will work best for your loved one.